Tolyar/tincl/README.md

-# tincl
+# tincl (Telnet INteractive CLient)

-Telnet INteratcive CLient
+Tincl is an interactive telnet client with history and automation via scripting.